devholdt/bidify/README.md

 ## Features

 - **User Authentication**: Users can register, log in, and manage their profiles.
-- **Listing Management**: Users can create, edit, and delete listings.
+- **Listing Management**: Users can create, edit, and delete their own listings, making it easy to manage items they wish to auction.
-- **Bidding System**: Users can place bids on listings and view bid history.
+- **Bidding System**: Users can place bids on active listings and view the complete bid history for transparency and engagement.
-- **Responsive Design**: The website is designed to be responsive and user-friendly across various devices.
+- **Responsive Design**: The website features a responsive design, ensuring a seamless and user-friendly experience across various devices.

 ## Getting Started